LuyoloRadebe/MarsRoverChallenge/README.md

 The output for each rover should be its final co-ordinates and heading.

 Test Input:
-PLATEAU SIZE: 5 5
+5 5
-ROVER 1 POSITION AND ORIENTATION: 1 2 N
+1 2 N
-ROVER 1 INSTRUCTIONS: LMLMLMLMM
+LMLMLMLMM
-ROVER 2 POSITION AND ORIENTATION:3 3 E
+3 3 E
-ROVER 2 INSTRUCTIONS: MMRMMRMRRM
+MMRMMRMRRM

 Expected Output:
 1 3 N
 5 1 E